-This guide explains how to get started with the Pix4D mobile application, Pix4Dcapture.
-More information about the hybrid solutions integrating the app can be found on Pix4D website.
+This guide explains how to get started with the Pix4D mobile application.
+For more information about hybrid solutions integrating the app, click here.

 - System requirements